 Project step-by-step (4)

-• Pour a small amount of cold water onto the wine spot to dilute what remains of the stain.
+• Pour a small amount of cold water onto the spot to dilute what remains of the stain.

-• Blot with white paper towels or cloths until you notice that no more of the stain will come out.
+• Blot with white paper towels or cloths until you notice no more of the stain will come out.

 • Spray the mixture on the spot and blot the stain thoroughly with white paper towels or cloths.

-When removing tomato stains from a wool rug, you'll need to:
+When removing these, you’ll need to:

 • Scrape up as much of the spill as you can with a spatula or butter knife.